 voting will, as far as possible, be via a secret ballot;

-each SWPHC MS must select one Candidate from the list of Candidates; and
+each SWPHC MS will submit one voting paper listing the Member States from the list of candidates equal to the number of seats allocated ; and

-the votes will be counted by the Chair and the Vice-Chair of the SWPHC and the SWPHC MS with the greatest number of votes will be designated as the SWPHC Selected MS on the IHO Council.
+the votes will be counted by the Chair and the Vice-Chair of the SWPHC and the SWPHC Member States with the greatest number of votes will be designated as the SWPHC Selected MSs on the IHO Council.

 If an initial voting process conducted in accordance with Clause 10 results in a draw, all SWPHC MS will be required to cast a secondary vote.
 The process for secondary voting will be as follows: